ImperialCollegeLondon/ImperialTissueCyte/Imperial_TissueVision_Stitching_Files/README.md

 To set up your workstation to perform the stitching, follow the required installation steps for both MATLAB and Python immediately below, then follow the more specific instructions for your programming language of choice.

-# Installation required for both MATLAB and Python
+# Installation required for both MATLAB and Python Versions
 The following is required for both the MATLAB and Python version of the stitching pipeline.

 ## Fiji set-up